xf8b/AdminBot/docs/commands/music/play.md

 ---
 # Play Command
 ## Info
-The `play` command is used for music and allows you to play your favourite songs (that is on youtube) through the bot!
+The `play` command is used for music and allows you to play your favourite songs (that are on Youtube) through the bot!

 **Anyone can use this command.**
 ___